Hepatitis C Screening Is for Everyone

 • Being born to a mother with hepatitis C

-For anyone who currently uses or shares needles or other drug equipment, and for people who’ve received maintenance hemodialysis, routine testing should occur periodically.
+Routine or additional testing is also recommended for anyone who currently uses or shares needles or other drug equipment, and for people who’ve received maintenance hemodialysis (treatment for advaced kidney disease or kidney failure).

 In the past, testing recommendations were more limited and focused especially on baby boomers, or people born between 1945 and 1965.
 This is because hepatitis C rates were highest when boomers were youths and young adults, in the 1970s and 1980s.
 What’s more, blood testing for hepatitis C only began in 1992.